When Your Child Is Born With Problems in the Spine (Spina Bifida): What to Know

 -

-Your child develops a bulge on a soft spot (fontanelle) on his or her head.
+A bulge forms on a soft spot (fontanelle) on your child's head.

 -